 Skeptics in the Pub, Reading

 Thinking and drinking, humour and debate.
-Monthly talks and challenging discussions for people interested in science, skepticism, rationalism and critical thinking.
+Monthly talks and challenging discussions for people interested in science, critical thinking, evidence-based policy, or just life-long learning.
+Myths are debunked, accepted wisdom is challenged, new discoveries are celebrated.

 Follow us on Twitter and Facebook.